NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

+The downside of our slide extractor is that we run the risk of sinking into the [PowerPoint trap](http://users.ha.uth.gr/tgd/pt0501/09/Tufte.pdf)

 We've divided the material into one file per lesson.

 And there's no need for you to generate the slides: we've checked the generated slides into the repository.